hamuzasenyonga/mtendekai/README.md

 ## Objective

  As a dedicated student with a solid foundation in cybersecurity principles, along with hands-on experience in system administration and networking, my goal is to secure an entry-level role aligned to **Network Security, Cloud Security**, **SOC Analysis**, **Incident Response** or **Compliance** where I can contribute to enhancing organizational security measures, protecting sensitive data, and mitigating cyber threats.
-I am committed to continuous learning and growth in the cybersecurity field and am excited to bring my enthusiasm and technical expertise to a forward-thinking team.
+I am committed to continuous learning and growth in the cybersecurity field and am excited to bring my enthusiasm and technical expertise to a dynamic, forward-thinking team.

 ## Projects & Skills